Endress+Hauser: Automated, configuration-specific documentation

 Information architecture and product model

-• Harmonizing product data from various product data systems
+• Supporting the harmonization of product data from various product data systems

-• Developing a concept for the consistent use of PIM data in the knowledge graph
+• Developing a concept for the consistent use of PIM data within the knowledge graph as well as a mechanism enabling Endress+Hauser’s information architects to independently maintain product data in the knowledge graph independently in the future

-• Integrating data, such as software parameters, from proprietary systems into the knowledge graph as a basis for software documentation
+• Supporting data integration, such as software parameters, from proprietary systems into the knowledge graph as a basis for software documentation

 • Providing long-term support in building a standardized, enterprise-wide product model